 8. The Coast Track, Royal National Park

-There’s so much to see and do at the world’s third-oldest national park, which is within easy reach of Sydney.
-From sandstone cliffs to waterfalls, it’s a world of its own.
-In this diverse region of NSW, you can also do a bit of whale watching.
-Between Bundeena and Otford, enjoy some of the most amazing coastal lookouts from the cliffs.
-And if you don’t get a sighting of the whales, there is plenty more wildlife to spot in the area like sea eagles, silver gulls, and terns.
+There’s so much to see and do in the world’s third-oldest national park, and it’s all a stone’s throw from Sydney.
+From sandstone cliffs to waterfalls, it feels like a world of its own.
+This diverse region of NSW also offers great whale watching opportunities.
+Between Bundeena and Otford, you’ll find some of the most spectacular coastal lookouts along the cliffs.
+And if the whales don’t show, keep an eye out for other local wildlife, including sea eagles, silver gulls and terns.

 9. Long Reef Point, Collaroy

-One of the great short walks north of Sydney, there are amazing coastal views, hidden beaches, city views, and picturesque golf-course views too.
-This is an absolute gem on the Northern Beaches and a great spot to do some whale watching.
-Along with whale watching, don’t forget to explore the rock platform for all kinds of equally fascinating marine creatures.
+One of the great short walks north of Sydney, this coastal trail offers amazing views, hidden beaches, city views, and even picturesque golf-course views.
+It’s a true gem of the Northern Beaches — and an excellent spot for whale watching.
+While you’re there, be sure to explore the rock platforms, where you’ll find all kinds of fascinating marine life up close.